MichaelaBrezinova/open_source_deep_docking_protocol/README.md

 # The Open-source deep docking protocol

-This **open-source deep docking pipeline** is built upon an original Deep Docking pipeline created by Gentile et al. ([protocol](https://www.nature.com/articles/s41596-021-00659-2)).
+This **open-source optimized deep docking pipeline** is built upon an original Deep Docking pipeline created by Gentile et al. ([protocol](https://www.nature.com/articles/s41596-021-00659-2)).

 To see instructions on how to run the protocol, please refer to the **Open-Source Deep Docking jupyter notebook** provided in this repository.